unzagi/ConfigurationAutomation4NADs/Scripts/README.md

 2. Technically assess the NADS configuration file for any changes that need to be made.

 For e.g. The SRX300 Devices no longer require a SFP card to be added.
 So the WAN interface variables can be set to ether Ge-0/0/6 or Ge-0/0/07.
 Therefore for this specific part of the configuration, I can turn the Ge-0/0/0 part of my config to a jinja2 variable.
 This is helpful if we suddenly decide we don't want to use Ge-0/0/7 in the template, it can easily be changed.
-Update: The default template has now been changed to Ge-0/0/6 in the variable template.

 Example Jinja2 template Configuration: